itzmidinesh/advent-of-code/README.md

 Here is an example screenshot of how to run the script in the terminal/command prompt.

 ![Example Screenshot](assets/images/running-code.png)

+## ✨ Acknowledgments

+Heartfelt thanks to [Eric Wastl](https://was.tl/) for creating the brilliant [AdventOfCode](https://adventofcode.com/) platform, where the joy of coding meets festive challenges.
+Immense gratitude to the dedicated [sponsors](https://adventofcode.com/2023/sponsors) whose support makes the magic of [AdventOfCode](https://adventofcode.com/) possible.

 ## ✨ About Chingu